nwjs/nw.js/docs/References/Shortcut.md

 ## shortcut.key

 Get the `key` of a `Shortcut`.
 It is a string to specify the shortcut key, like `"Ctrl+Alt+A"`.
 The key is consisted of zero or more _modifiers_ and a _key_ on your keyboard.
 Only one key code is supported.
+Key code is case insensitive.

 List of supported modifiers: